tetsu/ollama_instruction/README.md

     [http://localhost:11434](http://localhost:11434)

 1. Download a model for Ollama.
+For other models, check [Ollama Libary site](https://ollama.com/library).
 [Check about Phi-4 on this Youtube video](https://youtu.be/aYvt9czdgbU).

     ```bash
     ollama pull vanilj/Phi-4